I have a knack for finding lost coins and cash. Who doesn't like free money?

-5. Under any appliance.
-You or someone else may have dropped some coins and they rolled under the fridge.
-You might have placed some notes next to the TV and they slid under it.
-I once put $50 on my desk then could not find it for the life of me.
-A few weeks later I picked up my stereo to move it and there it was!
+5. Under any appliance: You or someone else may have dropped some coins, and they rolled under the fridge.
+You might have placed some notes next to the TV, and they slid under it.
+I once put $50 on my desk and then could not find it for the life of me.
+A few weeks later, I picked up my stereo to move it, and there it was!

-If you are one of those people who go for a run or walk daily can you vary your route to go through a car park or something to enable you to glance on the ground for money?
+If you are one of those people who go for a run or walk daily, can you vary your route to go through a car park or something to enable you to glance at the ground for money?

 Always check the machines.
 Don’t be too embarrassed about it.

 I looking for a someone to help me with money god will bless you and your family Aman l lost my two parents in the